-Visiting America's newest national park?
-There are countless trails to walk, rocks to climb, and streams to paddle, but there are three places every visitor should see in the New River Gorge National Park and Preserve in West Virginia.
+FAYETTEVILLE, W.Va.—Visiting America's newest national park?
+There are countless trails to walk, rocks to climb, and streams to paddle, but there are four places every visitor should see in the New River Gorge National Park and Preserve in southern West Virginia.

-According to ranger Jodi French-Burr, whether you're visiting the park for an afternoon or a week, these three locations spring to mind.
+According to park ranger Jodi French-Burr, the following four locations are must-see destinations whether you're visiting the park for an afternoon, a weekend, or a full week.

-"Know there are other easily accessible hot spots, but if I had to pick just three then these would be the three.
+French-Burr emphasizes that the national park contains innumerable waterfalls, overlooks, and historic landmarks.
+"Know there are other easily accessible hot spots, but if I had to pick just four, these would be the four."

 Canyon Rim Visitor Center / New River Gorge Bridge